-I, for instance, don't like cleaning my car.
+I, for instance, don't enjoy cleaning my car.
 I do not do it very often.
-Our car just remains slightly dusty until we take it to the car wash.
+Our car just remains dusty until we take it to the car wash.

-But if I am feeling slightly overwhelmed - my car gets such a good polish!
-It works because I apply slightly different thought processes - I need to thinks about the steps I need to take.
+But if I am feeling overwhelmed - my car gets such a good polish!
+It works because I apply different approach.
+It helps me to think about the steps I need to take to solve something.

-But at the same time, it's not too difficult or strenuous that I would make myself worse off mentally.
+But, it's not too strenuous that I would make myself worse off.